meispi/meispi/README.md

 ### Hi there 👋, I am Saurabh Tiwari (aka meispi)
-- 🔭 I am currently working on improving my hacking and machine learning skills.
-On weekends I solve some CTF challenges at [ctftime](https://ctftime.org/)
+- 🔭 I am currently working on improving my hacking and DSA skills.
+On weekends I solve some CTF challenges at [ctftime](https://ctftime.org/) and participate in DSA based contests on leetcode, geeksforgeeks and coding ninja.
 - 📖 I write [blogs](https://meispi.blogspot.com/) about some of the things that I learn and try to explain them in a much simpler way.
 - 📫 Reach out to me on: [Twitter](https://twitter.com/meispi_) or [LinkedIn](https://www.linkedin.com/in/saurabh-tiwari-546bb8136/)
 <img src="https://media.giphy.com/media/jOsHaMf80vUfevmEkn/giphy.gif" width="256">